biopython/biopython/Doc/chapter_phylo.rst

 Note that some popular Phylip programs, including ``dnaml`` and ``protml``, are already available through the EMBOSS wrappers in ``Bio.Emboss.Applications`` if you have the Phylip extensions to EMBOSS installed on your system.
-See
-Section :ref:`sec:alignment-tools` for some examples and clues on how to use programs like these.
+See Section [sec:alignment-tools] for some examples and clues on how to use programs like these.

-.. _sec:PhyloPAML:

 PAML integration
 ----------------